DELETE IT: Don't Get Hooked

 - Suspicious attachments

 *Remember: “Think before you click the link”.
 If you have any concerns about a message or link, don't open the message or click the link.
 Instead forward it as an attachment to email@example.com

 2What if I accidentally fall for a phishing email?

 As cybercriminals get more sophisticated with their tricks, it can be harder to recognize phishing emails.
-If you respond to a phishing email with your password, change it immediately and notify the UBC Information Security team at email@example.com.
-We will work with you to protect your account.
+If you respond to a phishing email with your password, change it immediately and notify the UBC Information Security team at firstname.lastname@example.org so we can work with you to protect your account.

 If you accidentally open an attachment from a suspicious email, delete it immediately (and empty the Recycling Bin on your desktop) and send an email to email@example.com to let them know about the incident.

 3How do I report a phishing email?

-You can report phishing attempts by forwarding them as an attachment to the UBC Information Security office at email@example.com
+You should report phishing attempts by forwarding them as an attachment to the UBC Information Security office at firstname.lastname@example.org

 If you see a suspicious email with UBC branding, logos, and language please contact the UBC Information Security office immediately at the email above.
 When we are made aware of a phishing campaign, we can immediately begin identifying and protecting accounts that may have been compromised.